-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people usually have a score of 650, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some borrowers have seen their score drop by hundreds of points because of underemployment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in calculating your FICO score are:
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a loan.
+Some of the pieces in deciding your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time ?